The64thGamer/cheeseepedia/content/aemkxfph4leu54fc/content.md

-***Spanish Birthday*** was created in 1994 for the opening of {{< wiki-link "Cantagallo / Lo Barnechea, Chile" >}}.
-It is a Spanish version of 'It's Somebody's Birthday Today', which was originally included in {{< wiki-link "Madame Oink III - 'Tunnel of Love' Spanish Version" >}}.
+***Spanish Birthday*** was created in 1994 for the opening of [Cantagallo / Lo Barnechea, Chile].
+It is a Spanish version of 'It's Somebody's Birthday Today', which was originally included in [Madame Oink III - 'Tunnel of Love' Spanish Version].
 The video footage is taken from early 90s shows.
 This show ran through August 2002.

 ## Summary